PQCraft/BCBASIC/README.md

 To run, use `make run` or `./bcbasic`. <br>
 To build then run, use `make` or `make all`. <br>
 #### Windows <br>
-Make sure you have downloaded the readline lib folder from [here](https://github.com/PQCraft/clibasic-winrllib).
-1. Download the ZIP
-2. Go into the .zip file you downloaded
-3. Go into `lib` folder in `clibasic-winrllib-master`
-4. Copy and paste the `readline` folder into `src\include` in the source code directory
-5. Copy and paste the contents of the correct library directory into `src\lib` in the source code directory
-    - For 64-bit Windows, copy and paste the contents of `win64`
-    - For 32-bit Windows, copy and paste the contents of `win32`

 Make sure the bin folders of MinGW and Make are in the %PATH%. <br>
 Type `gcc --version` into CMD and if you received a "Can't recognize" message, MinGW is not in your %PATH%. <br>
 Type `make --version` into CMD and if you received a "Can't recognize" message, Make is not in your %PATH%. <br>